bht1027/mindbridge/mindbridge-main/README.md

 ### `evaluate.py`
 Runs batch evaluation across the baseline, the full pipeline, and the ablation variants, with optional judge-based scoring and paired bootstrap confidence intervals versus the baseline.
+We evaluate both systems using an LLM-as-judge framework across four dimensions: empathy, helpfulness, safety, and naturalness.
+These metrics are chosen to reflect the key requirements of supportive dialogue systems.

 ### `judge.py`
 Implements the LLM-as-judge scorer for empathy, helpfulness, safety, and naturalness.